Phase Transitions in Bandits with Switching Constraints: Introduction

-Let $\pi$ denote the learner's (non-anticipating) learning policy, and $\pi_t\in[k]$ denote the action chosen by policy $\pi$ at round $t\in[T]$.
-More formally, $\pi_t$ establishes a probability kernel acting from the space of historical actions and observations to the space of actions at round $t$.
-Let $\mathbb{P^\pi_{\cD}}$ and $\mathbb{E}^\pi_{\cD}$ be the probability measure and expectation induced by policy $\pi$ and latent distributions $\cD=(\cD_1,\dots,\cD_k)$.
-According to Section \ref{sec:formulation}, we only need to restrict our attention to the \textit{$S$-switching-budget} policies, which take $S$, $k$ and $T$ as input and are defined as below.\footnote{Note that here we do not make any assumption on the learner's behavior.
+According to our model, we only need to restrict our attention to the \emph{$S$-switching-budget} policies, which take $S$, $K$ and $T$ as input and are defined below.\footnote{Note that here we do not make any assumption on the learner's behavior.
 In particular, we do not require the learner to intentionally pick an $S$-switching-budget policy --- the switching constraint makes the learner's policy automatically equivalent to an $S$-switching-budget policy.} \begin{definition} A policy $\pi$ is said to be an $S$-switching-budget policy if for all $\cD$,

-\end{definition} Let $\Pi_S$ denote the set of all $S$-switching-budget policies, which is also the admissible policy class of the \texttt{BwSC} problem.
+\end{definition} Let $\Pi_S$ denote the set of all $S$-switching-budget policies, which is also the admissible policy class of the \BwSC problem.